TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

       - Description
     * - index
       - int
-      - digital output index, range: 1 to 16 or 100 to 1000.
-The value ranges from 100 to 1000 with
+      - digital output index, range: 1 - 16 or 100 - 1000.
+The value ranges from 100 - 1000 with
         the support of the hardware of the extended I/O module
     * - status
       - bool
-      - Status of the digital output port.
-1: High level; 0: Low level
+      - Status of the digital output port:

+        *   1: Set status high
+        *   0: Set status low

+Set DO index 1 to high.

 ::